quijaman1988/SusanBuckDWAnotes/03_Laravel/29_Email.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-mailgun-default-credentials@2x.png' class='' style='max-width:600px; width:100%' alt=''>

 This sandbox account is only for testing, so there's a 300 email limit a day.
-When you're ready to go live with your application, you'd want to authorize your own domain to send emails.
+When you're ready to go live with your application, you'd want to verify your own domain to send emails.

+<small>Namecheap users will want to follow [these supplemental instructions](https://github.com/susanBuck/dwa15-spring2016-notes/blob/master/03_Laravel/99_Extras/Verify-Mailgun-Domain-Namecheap.md) for verifying domains, but don't do that until you get the sandbox account working following the steps below.</small>